We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - The explicit methods applied limit bias in identifying and rejecting studies2

-- Useful for decision making
+- Useful for decision making and evidence-based medicine

 - Helps define limits of what is known and unknown and helps to formulate hypotheses for further investigation

 - Knowledge of an average treatment effect may not apply to an individual patient

 - Like any research, a systematic review may be done badly – it is important to ensure the methods used were valid and reliable

 - Inappropriate aggregation of studies that differ in terms of intervention used or patients included can lead to the drowning of important effects3

 - The findings of systematic reviews may not be in harmony with the findings from large-scale clinical trials

 A meta-analysis is a statistical technique used to combine and summarise the results of several independent studies that addressed the same hypothesis or clinical question in the same way.